microdotsh/On_awakening/README.md

   ```

 Number file gets shuffled to randomize order.
-DELAY is randomized between sends.
+DELAY is randomized between sends and has a cool off period for every 10 recipients.
 EXTRA_LINE is added and randomized to help avoid duplicate content.

 REQUSITES: